Chapter 1 Introduction

 The easiest way to insert a chunk is to use the INSERT/R command at the top of this editor box.
 You can also insert a chunk with the keyboard shortcut: CTRL/ALT/i

-“Chunks” start and end with with those three tic marks and will show up in a shaded box, like this:
+“Chunks” start and end with those three tic marks and will show up in a shaded box, like this:

 2021 - 1966